clocknoka/space-shooter-pro/README.md

 For more information on the Game Developer Certification program visit https://gamedevhq.com/.

-Dave González for Deep Six Interactive
+Dave González for Doki Dojo Studios